top of page

 • If you chose a different word or added a word(s) - describe why you chose those specific ones.

-• Do you have a word or an intention for 2024?
+• Do you have a word or an intention for the upcoming year?
 What are your hopes around that?

 • Do this with someone: Write down one thing you want to let go of this year, read it out loud, then rip it up together.